 A Certificate Authority (CA) is an entity that is trusted to sign a digital certificate.
-At SSL Dragon we always recommend to buy an SSL Certificate from a reputable CA because it adheres to the highest encryption standards and security protocols.
+At SSL Dragon we always recommend buying an SSL Certificate from a reputable CA because it adheres to the highest encryption standards and security protocols.
 But if they are responsible for verification, approval, and revocation of SSL Certificates, who regulates Certificate Authorities?
 To answer this question accurately, we need to have a closer look at all parties involved in this complex process.

 Browsers and Applications

 Browsers and applications play a decisive role in defining the rules that govern Certificate Authorities.
-All browsers contain the information about trusted CAs in their installation pack.
+All browsers contain information about trusted CAs in their installation pack.
 Technically, this is called a “root store”.
 Browsers will accept SSL Certificates issued by public CAs only if CAs roots are already marked as “trusted” in the browsers’ root store.

 Not all browsers keep their own trusted root store.
-They can also rely on the root store of client’s operating system and decide whether to trust it or not.
-If a CA’s root issues an SSL Certificate and includes it neither in browser’s root store nor in the operating system’s root store, the client’s copy of browser will send a warning message notifying users to not trust the site’s security certificate.
+They can also rely on the root store of the client’s operating system and decide whether to trust it or not.
+If a CA’s root issues an SSL Certificate and includes it neither in the browser’s root store nor in the operating system’s root store, the client’s copy of the browser will send a warning message notifying users to not trust the site’s security certificate.